 In Designing the New American University, Crow and coauthor William B. Dabars—a historian whose research focus is the American research university—examine the emergence of this set of institutions and the imperative for the new model, the tenets of which may be adapted by colleges and universities, both public and private.
 Through institutional innovation, say Crow and Dabars, universities are apt to realize unique and differentiated identities, which maximize their potential to generate the ideas, products, and processes that impact quality of life, standard of living, and national economic competitiveness.
 Designing the New American University will ignite a national discussion about the future evolution of the American research university.

 Michael M. Crow has served as the president of Arizona State University since 2002.
 He was formerly executive vice provost at Columbia University and a professor of science and technology policy.
-William B. Dabars is a senior research fellow in the Office of the President and a research professor in the School of Historical, Philosophical, and Religious Studies at Arizona State University.
+William B. Dabars is the senior director of research for the New American University in the Office of the President and an associate research professor in the School for the Future of Innovation in Society at Arizona State University.

 "We must remember that the connection of excellence and access is not just a slogan but a necessity for all of us in higher education.
 That was the special genius of California's master plan: attempting to forge and maintain connections at every level between teaching and research.
 The plan requires updating, with more emphasis on serving diverse populations of students, and continued expansion and innovations.
 Crow and Dabars may not have reinvented the master plan, but they have made an important intervention in the debate about which models work best, for which purposes and constituencies, and how we can support those models at the scale they require, all while maintaining academic rigor and autonomy."